newjersey/innovation.nj.gov/content/_projects/business-nj-gov-marketing.md

 ### Impact + Metrics

-- The C+E Lab’s campaign increased site traffic during +37% Year Over Year since launch, with 39% of the traffic consisting of audiences new to Business.NJ.gov.
+- As of August, 2023, the C+E Lab’s campaign increased site traffic +37% Year Over Year since launch, with 39% of the traffic consisting of audiences new to Business.NJ.gov.

 ### Status